MARTIMM/raku-mongodb-driver/README.md

 * Speed, protocol correctness and clear code are priorities for now.
 * Cursor count() needs some more options such as hint.
-* Change die() statements in return with exception to notify caller and place further responsability there.
+* Change die() statements to throw exception objects to notify caller.
 * Keys must be checked for illegal characters when inserting documents.
+* collectionnames must be checked.
+In perl dashes are possible and are accepted by the server.
+In the mongo shell however it is not possible to manipulate these names because it works in a javascript environment which wil see it as a substraction operator.
+Perhaps other things will go wrong too such as running javascript on the server.

 ## CHANGELOG